Join our Biochar Webinar Series

 In October 2020, we launched an ongoing webinar series on various biochar-related topics.
 We have one webinar every other month and each session consists of a presentation and the possibility to ask questions and discuss.
 The webinars are free of charge and open to everyone, but sign-up is required.
 Below, you find information about our next webinar, including a link to sign-up.
 We record our webinars, so you can watch them again or share them with others.
 All of our previous webinars are available on this page.

-Piloting sludge pyrolysis – Sludge char research and the new pilot facility in Helsinki Region
+Piloting sludge pyrolysis – Sludge char reserach and the new pilot facility in Helsinki region

-In our second webinar in 2021, Aino Kainulainen will present the results of a recently completed research project on the pyrolysis of sewage sludge.
+In our second webinar in 2021, Aino Kainulainen presented the results of a recently completed research project on the pyrolysis of sewage sludge.
 The presentation includes a short virtual tour of the pilot facility that has recently been installed at HSY.